 It may seem that people decide to invest in Long Term Care Insurance for many different reasons.
 However, at Schneider & Shulman Associates, our years of experience have shown us that those many reasons can be reduced to just one: They love their families and they understand that, though they could live without Long Term Care Insurance, the consequences to their families could be disastrous.
 So what are those consequences?

 The Consequences of Living Without LTC Insurance

 Cost to You: The cost of long term care can be very expensive.
 According to a 2007 Genworth financial report, the average cost of a private room in a nursing home is $205 per day, or nearly $75,000 per year.
 In some regions, long term care costs can easily cost twice that amount, and home care can be just as expensive.
 The average hourly rate for a certified home health aide is $32.37.
 At that rate, bringing an aide into your home just three times a week for three hours at a time would cost $291 per week, which is more than $15,000 per year.
 And who pays the bills for all this expensive care?
 You do.
-Most government programs do not cover Long Term Care.
+Most government programs do not cover the costs associated with long term care.